Civil Rights/General Public Interest Law Projects

 The court decided to use the funds to make cy pres awards to several local charities unconnected to the subject matter of the class action, such as the Children’s Museum of the Brazos Valley.
 IPR sought a stay of the distribution, which was granted, and appealed the award to the Fifth Circuit.
 The Fifth Circuit heard argument in June 2011.
 In September 2011, the Fifth Circuit issued a decision entirely favorable to Mr. Klier and the class of seriously injured class members.
 Klier v.
 Elf Atochem N. Am., 658 F.3d 468 (5th Cir.
 2011).
 The court of appeals ruled that because the money practically could be (and, therefore, should be) distributed to the seriously injured class members themselves, a cy pres award was inappropriate.

-The case is currently on remand before the district court in Houston, and IPR is working with the case claims administrator to see that the remaining funds are distributed as completely and promptly as possible to the seriously injured class members.
+On remand the district court in Houston, IPR worked with the case claims administrator to see that the remaining funds were distributed as completely and promptly as possible to the seriously injured class members.
+About 95% of the money designated for distribution to the class members was in fact distributed.
+The per-class member amounts ranged from as little as $350 to as much as $26,000.

 This nationwide class action was brought by military personnel, veterans, and their families who had held credit cards issued by a part of the U.S. military.
 The government had collected debts on these credit cards from the plaintiff class after the statute of limitations had expired.
 The parties settled in December 2009, and the government agreed to repay each class member 100% of the debt it had illegally collected.